efernandez1121/3D-Group-PROJ/README.md

 ### Description of current target for the game - final target :

 It will an avatar based game where the player plays as a cat while the camera watches slightly behind it in a 3rd person view.
-The player will navigate through a map in order to collect 2 keys.
-After collecting both, they will be able to open a chest hidden in the maze and get their yarn (Victory situation).
-As the cat moves, it will use up stamina which can only be refilled through completion of a typing minigame also located in the maze.
+The player will navigate through a maze to find a chest hidden in the maze (Victory situation).
+As the cat moves, it will use up stamina which can only be refilled through completion of a simon-says minigame also located in the maze.

 The maze will have 4 main rooms:
 1. Goal room - the room with the yarn chest